 Travel & Tourism Economy

-In 2020, tourism generated $287.5 million in visitor spending in Cabarrus County, ranking 16th in travel impact among North Carolina’s 100 counties.
-More than 3,363 jobs were directly attributed to travel and tourism, and state and local tax revenues amounted to $25 million representing over $115 in tax savings per Cabarrus County resident.
+In 2022, Cabarrus County had the ninth highest visitor spending growth rate in the state.
+Tourism generated $566.74 million in visitor spending in Cabarrus County, ranking the area 13th in total visitor spending among North Carolina’s 100 counties.
+More than 4,410 jobs were directly attributed to travel and tourism, and state and local tax revenues amounted to $37.7 million representing over $159 in tax savings per Cabarrus County resident.